Flagsmith/flagsmith-docs/docs/advanced-use/ab-testing.md

 ## Evaluating the Test

 Once the test is set up, and the flag has been enabled, data will start streaming into the analytics platform.
-You can now evaluate the results of the tests based on the behavioral changes that the new button has created.
+We can now evaluate the results of the tests based on the behavioral changes that the new button has created.

 ## Anonymous/Unknown Identities